Numbers 13 – Spies Are Sent into Canaan

 ii.
 Hebron was built seven years before Zoan in Egypt: “This seems to be noted to confront the Egyptians, who vainly boasted of the antiquity of their city Zoan above all places.”
 (Poole)

 c.
 The descendants of Anak, were there: This is the first Biblical mention of these people.
-They were a large people (Numbers 13:33) and thought to be fierce warriors (Deuteronomy 9:2).
+They were a people of great stature (Numbers 13:33) and thought to be fierce warriors (Deuteronomy 9:2).

 i.
 They saw the descendants of Anak in Hebron.
 “Instead of looking to the patriarchs and the promises, the spies noticed sizes of buildings and statures of persons…. they averted their glance from the tombs of the fathers, and they neglected the promise of God; they were too preoccupied with the sandal sizes of three huge men who lived in Hebron.”
 (Allen)